ECMA-262-3 in detail. Chapter 5. Functions.

 foo(); // 1 or 0 ? test in different implementations

-It is incorrect because the code block can contain only statements.
-And the only place in which function can appear in the block is one of such statements — already considered above an expression statement.
-But it by definition cannot begin with an opening curly brace (since it is indistinguishable from the code block) and a function keyword (since it is indistinguishable from FD).
+The above example is incorrect because the code block can contain only statements.
+And the only place in which function can appear within a block is one of such statements — the expression statement.
+But by definition it cannot begin with an opening curly brace (since it is indistinguishable from the code block) or a function keyword (since it is indistinguishable from FD).

 However in section of errors processing the standard allows for implementations extensions of program syntax.
-And one of such extensions we see in case of functions which appear in blocks.
-All existing today implementations do not throw an exception in this case and process it.
+And one of such extensions can be seen in case of functions which appear in blocks.
+All implementations existing today do not throw an exception in this case and process it.
 But every in its own way.

-My opinion that SpiderMonkey acts in this case correctly, separating the own middle type of function — (FE + FD).
-Such functions are correctly created due the time and according to conditions, but also unlike FE, but like FD are available to a call from the outside.
-This syntactic extension SpiderMonkey names as Function Statement (in abbreviated form FS); this terminology is mentioned on MDC.
+My opinion is that SpiderMonkey handles this case correctly, separating the own middle type of function — (FE + FD).
+Such functions are correctly created due the time and according to conditions, but also unlike FE, and more like FD, are available to be called from the outside.
+This syntactic extension SpiderMonkey names as Function Statement (in abbreviated form FS); this terminology is mentioned in MDC.
 JavaScript inventor Brendan Eich also noticed this type of functions provided by SpiderMonkey implementation.

-In that case when FE has a name (named function expression, in abbreviated form NFE) one important feature arises.
-As we know from definition (and as we saw in the examples above) function expressions do not influence variable object of a context (that means impossibility to call them by name neither before, nor after the definition).
+In case FE has a name (named function expression, in abbreviated form NFE) one important feature arises.
+As we know from definition (and as we saw in the examples above) function expressions do not influence variable object of a context (this means that it’s impossible to call them by name before or after their definition).
 However, FE can call itself by name in the recursive call:

 (function foo(bar) {